It’s important to get checked for skin cancer and any warning signs. You can do a self-exam or get screened by a dermatologist.

 Before the skin screening exam begins, you’ll need to take off all your clothes and put on a gown.
 Depending on your skin cancer risk and medical history, you may be allowed to keep your underwear on.

 Your doctor will conduct a head-to-toe examination of all your skin.
-It may include the skin on your buttocks and genitals.
+The exam may include the skin on your buttocks and genitals.
 Your doctor will likely use a bright light and magnifying glass to examine your skin more thoroughly.

-If your doctor finds anything suspicious, they’ll decide if it should be monitored or removed.
+If your doctor finds anything suspicious, they’ll decide whether it should be monitored or removed.
 A mole or tissue sample can be removed immediately or on a return appointment.

-The tissue will be sent to a lab to see whether it contains cancer cells.
-Your doctor should receive the results within a week or two, and will share the results with you.
+The tissue will be sent to a lab to determine whether it contains cancer cells.
+Your doctor should receive the results within a week or two and will share the results with you.

-Whether you’re at high risk or not, getting familiar with your own skin is very beneficial.
+Whether you’re at high risk of skin cancer or not, getting familiar with your own skin is very beneficial.

-By doing self-exams, you’ll be more likely to notice changes early on.
+By doing self-exams, you’re more likely to notice changes early on.
 When you do spot something suspicious, be sure to follow up with your dermatologist as soon as possible.

 According to the American Cancer Society, regular skin self-exams are especially important if you’ve had skin cancer or are at higher risk.